jhfatehi/pisql-server/README.md

    `$ ip addr show`

 ### login though ssh
 1. From your client computer (any other computer on your network) login to the RPI at the 'pi' user via SSH.
 There will be a warning about this being the first time connecting to a new computer which is the RPI in this case so say yes.
-Most linux distributions comes with OpenSSH client.
+Most Linux distributions comes with OpenSSH client.
 If yours does not you will need to research how to install it.

    `$ ssh pi@serverpi`